AplosAnalytics/docs.aplosanalytics.com/docs/samples/r-script.md

 -   Line 20: include the name and location of the file with the input data
 -   Line 21: include the name and location of the configuration json file
 -   Line 22: include the name and location of the meta data json file
--   Line 60: include the name and location of the output folder for the results
+-   Line 30: This is the function that will initiate the analysis using Aplos NCA. `output` is the folder where the results zip file will be downloaded, and `unzip` can be set to `TRUE` to unzip the file or `FALSE` to not unzip the file.

 ```r:line-numbers {11,20,21,22,60}
 # Clear all objects